websiddu/websiddu/blog/021-how-to-make-a-bar-chart-using-vue-js.md

 - Learn about d3-scale
 - How to use SVG to create a bar chart

-I've created a live demo and put the source up on GitHub.
+I've created a live demo and shared the source code for you to follow along,

 - **[View demo](https://wtyzj.csb.app)**
 - **[View source](https://codesandbox.io/s/vue-barchart-wtyzj)**